Peter Suber, former professor of philosophy at Earlham College, now director of Harvard's Office for Scholarly Communication, defines it this way:

 There are basically two ways to make your research open access.

 Publish in an open access journal.
+(Or consider an open access book publisher - the number is growing.)
 There are lots of these today.
 Some are published by entirely new ventures, such as PLoS (launched in 2001) and Open Library of Humanities (launched in 2015).
 Some are published by small groups of scholars interested in a subject area using open source software to create new journals.
 A few are venerable journals that have switched to open access (such as Cultural Anthropology) and others are new journals published by traditional publishers.
 Nature now publishes more articles that are open access journals than toll-access - though their most prestigious journals remain behind a paywall.
-Many publishers allow an author the chance to make a single article open access, but this "hybrid" approach is usually very expensive.
+The American Chemical Society has started an open access journal that doesn't require author fees and is highly selective - perhaps a new model for societies to follow.
+Many publishers allow an author the chance to make a single article in paywalled journal open access, but this "hybrid" approach is usually very expensive.
 These journals have various business models, from charging authors an APC (author processing charge) - most common in the sciences, where grants are expected to cover the costs - to seeking funding or technical support from library sponsors, to entirely voluntary operations.
 As with publishing in traditional journals, authors should think about whether a journal is a good fit and is gaining a reputation for scholarly quality.

 Reserve the rights to make a version available online.
-A majority of journal publishers allow authors to place some version of an article online even though they require a copyright transfer.
+A majority of journal publishers (an very occasionally, book publishers) allow authors to place some version of their work online even though they may require a copyright transfer.
 You can check on a publisher's policies by searching the SHERPA/RoMEO database Typically, publishers will specify whether a pre-print (manuscript copy before peer review) or post-print (manuscript copy after peer review) can be posted.
 Less frequently, publishers allow authors to share a finished PDF.
 If your preferred journal doesn't have a policy for self-archiving, you might be able to negotiate the opportunity.
 There's a model addendum to copyright agreements that you can use.